mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/index.md

 *  **Link to cloud**

     Connect to an existing host already in the cloud.
 To link to a cloud you must use the same host name as the host in the cloud.
 If you cannot remember the name of the host you want to link, then check your Dropbox.
 The name of the host is exactly the name of the zip file in your `~/Dropbox/Apps/MAMP PRO` folder.

+*  **Resolve name change**

+  Resolve name changes that you may have made on another machine.